-Research continues to find a connection between lower school enrollment/poorer performance and involvement with the juvenile justice system.
-Youth that fail to complete school or experience other significant disruptions to their education, including suspension or expulsions, are at a much greater risk of delinquency and continued criminal behavior in adulthood (Brownfield, 1990; Hawkins & Weis, 1980; Institute of Medicine and National Research Council, 2001; Jaggers, Robison, Rhodes, Guan, & Church, 2016; Pettit & Western, 2004; Robertson & Walker, 2018; Thornberry, Moore, & Christenson, 1985; Wilkinson, Lantos, McDaniel, & Winslow, 2019).
-Because of the important link between school and delinquency, grantees tracked the educational status of youth in EBPs each month.
-Figure 9 shows that a majority of youth received some type of educational programming, primarily by attending school in a traditional setting (62% in public) or an alternative school (24%).
-A little over five percent were not involved in any type of educational programming, including those who dropped out/quit, were not in school for another reason, or were expelled.
-This trend has remained consistent each year of [IIG implementation.
+Research continues to find connections between lower school enrollment/poorer performance and involvement with the juvenile justice system.
+Youth that fail to complete school or experience other significant disruptions to their education, including suspension or expulsions, are at greater risk of delinquency and continued criminal behavior in adulthood (Brownfield, 1990; Hawkins & Weis, 1980; Institute of Medicine and National Research Council, 2001; Jaggers, Robison, Rhodes, Guan, & Church, 2016; Pettit & Western, 2004; Robertson & Walker, 2018; Thornberry, Moore, & Christenson, 1985; Wilkinson, Lantos, McDaniel, & Winslow, 2019).
+Because of this link between school and delinquency, grantees tracked the educational status of youth in EBPs each month.
+The impact of COVID-19 led to the closure of public schools beginning on March 18, 2020, with students attending remotely through the remainder of the 2019 - 2020 school year.
+Figure 9 shows that a majority of youth received some type of educational programming, primarily in public school (68%) or alternative school (18%).
+Around five percent were not involved in any type of educational programming, including those who dropped out/quit, were not in school for another reason, or were expelled.

-Figure 9 In FY 2019, over 94% of program participants were enrolled in or had completed some type of educational programming while in grant-funded services.
+Figure 9 In FY 2020, 95% of program participants were enrolled in or had completed some type of educational programming while in grant-funded services.